 Referral and affiliate links to products that I believe in are included in this post.

 With the sheer number of weight loss programs available today, it's hard to find one that stands out.
 When you finally find one with the key component missing from every other program out there….
 Well.
 You have to take notice.

-As we plow, full steam ahead into the holiday season, I find myself faced once again with a classic internal dilemma.
+Where I live the weather is just turning to that crisp fall feeling.
+As we plow, full steam ahead into the holiday season, I found myself faced once again with a classic internal dilemma.

 How- HOW- am I going to get through this endless season of candy, turkey, pies, candy canes and cheese plates without gaining weight!?